 This paper builds on the tax competition and firm location literature by considering how states make subsidy setting decisions.
 There are three papers that study subsidy competition empirically, and are the closest to my work.
-Ossa (2018) uses a quantitative economic geography model that he calibrates using total state manufacturing subsidies from the New York Times' Business Incentive database.28 He finds that states have strong incentives
+Ossa (2018) uses a quantitative economic geography model that he calibrates using total state manufacturing subsidies from the New

-$^{^{26}}$ Firms may respond to tax rates on the intensive margin, Giroud and Rauh (2016) find that multiestablishment firms respond to tax cuts by reallocating activity to the lower cost location.
+$^{^{26}}$ Firms may respond to tax rates on the intensive margin, Giroud and Rauh (2016) find that multi-establishment firms respond to tax cuts by reallocating activity to the lower cost location.